sb2345/okckd.github.io/source/_posts/question/2014-07-25-Top-k-Smallest-Element.md

 First solution, __use a max-heap__.
 O(nlgk) time complexity.

-Second solution is called __[quick select](http://www.geekviewpoint.com/java/search/quickselect)__, a type of [selection algorithm](http://en.wikipedia.org/wiki/Selection_algorithm) that's based on quicksort.
+Second solution is called __[quickselect](http://www.geekviewpoint.com/java/search/quickselect)__, a type of [selection algorithm](http://en.wikipedia.org/wiki/Selection_algorithm) that's based on quicksort.
 It's averaging O(n) time, but O(n^2) if pivot selection is poor.
 The code is posted below.
 There's also a similar [iterative solution](http://blog.teamleadnet.com/2012/07/quick-select-algorithm-find-kth-element.html).

 To [further optimize this](http://www.isnowfy.com/top-k-number/), we can change the pivot selection method by dividing into k group and find median of each.
 This is called [Median of medians algorithm](http://en.wikipedia.org/wiki/Median_of_medians).
 The worst case is O(n) time.
 And this is the best solution for "Top k" questions.

+### Why quickselect is O(n) time?

+It's a very good question to ask.
+Why O(n)?

+Well think about it.
+Let's assume you always find the pivot that makes you eliminate half of the input.

+__The first run, you would read n elements__.
+Second time you read half of n, and third time, quarter of n.
+In the end, you read n + n/2 + n/4 + ... = 2n times.

+Compared to the Heap method to find top K, quick select has its advantage. __Heap top K take O(n lgK) time__.
+So __when K is pretty large__, quick select might be an better solution.

 ### Code

-__quick select__
+__quickselect__

 	public static void quickSelect1(int[] list, int k) {
 		selectHelper1(list, 0, list.length - 1, k);